 Each proposal must include:

-(7) three to five keywords that best characterize the themes and topics relevant to your submission.
+Three to five keywords best characterise the themes and topics relevant to your submission.

 Participants are expected to follow these guidelines.